dzungapr6th99/robotics-with-isaac/roswrapper/README.md

-# RosWrapper
+# Description

 The simple package to execute order in vda5050. when C#/ java receive and validate order of vda5050, you can execute order by calling wrapper in this package.

-# Build
+# How to build package

-Build vda5050_msgs package first, it will build to file library and file .h. then config file .vs in vs code, to include file .h, you can continue implement for this package
+Build vda5050_msgs package first, it will build to file library and file .h. then config file .vs in vs code, to include file .h, you can continue implement for this package.
+After build package vda5050_msgs, you can continue to build VDAMissionClient.
+To build these ros package, use command colcon build --packages-select "the_package_name"

 # Use this Wrapper in C#